How To Combat Cabin Fever And Feel Content During These Last Long Weeks Of Winter

 | | | | | |

-I always enjoy the cozy winter vibe in my home after all of the Christmas decor has been taken down and put away, but that only lasts for a about a week for me and then I’m ready for warm weather and blooming flowers.
+I always enjoy the cozy winter vibe in my home after all of the Christmas decor has been taken down and put away, but that only lasts for about a week for me and then I’m ready for warm weather and blooming flowers.

-So far this winter, we’ve been fortunate to not have any ice storms, which are common in my neck of the woods (although I wouldn’t mind some snow!).
 But, even so, it’s this time of year that I always begin to wonder if the dreary days of winter will ever end and if spring will ever arrive!

 I honestly don’t think I’d mind winter so much if the trees weren’t bare of all their leaves.
 I miss all of the green!